Filtering your search results

 With so much data to sift through, Aleph gives you many options for filtering your search to only the content types, datasets, countries, and so on that you are most interested in.

-Once you have honed your search using the advanced search methods, you can further filter the search results by a number of built in filters including by country, type of data your are interested in (document, company entity, web page, image, video, etc.), filetype, specific datasets, email addresses, phone numbers, bank accounts, names, language, and more.
+Aleph provides built-in options to filter your search results by country, type of data your are interested in (document, company entity, web page, image, video, etc.), filetype, specific datasets, email addresses, phone numbers, bank accounts, names, language, and more.

-Each filter type provides a list of checkboxes that will allow you to select exactly what you need to see.
-In addition, the checkbox options are sorted from most prevalent to least with the quantity of occurances beside it.
-This number can be quite useful, as it shows the most common options, giving you an indicator of where to start filtering to narrow down your search.
+Each filter type provides a list of checkboxes that allow you to select exactly what you most want to see.
+In addition, the checkbox options are sorted from most prevalent to least with the quantity of occurrences beside it.
+This number can be quite useful, as it shows the most common options first, giving you an indicator of where to start filtering to narrow down your search.

-Just like the other filters, when you filter the data by a date range, filter buttons appear at the top of the histogram, enabling you to see what filters exist and remove them if you no longer need them.
+Just like the other filters, when you filter the data by a date range, filter buttons appear at the top of the bar chart, enabling you to see what filters are currently being applied and remove them if you no longer need them.